uclahs-cds/pipeline-recalibrate-BAM/README.md

 Authors: Yash Patel (YashPatel@mednet.ucla.edu), Shu Tao (shutao@mednet.ucla.edu), Stefan Eng (stefaneng@mednet.ucla.edu)

-Call-gSNP is licensed under the GNU General Public License version 2.
+Recalibrate-BAM is licensed under the GNU General Public License version 2.
 See the file LICENSE for the terms of the GNU GPL license.

-Call-gSNP takes BAM files and utilizes GATK to call short germline variants (SNP and INDEL).
+Recalibrate-BAM takes BAM files and utilizes GATK to perform indel realignment and BQSR.

-Copyright (C) 2021-2023 University of California Los Angeles ("Boutros Lab") All rights reserved.
+Copyright (C) 2023 University of California Los Angeles ("Boutros Lab") All rights reserved.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.